When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 100 nights (30-night requirement)

-There are five layers in this mattress, starting with a comfort system featuring memory foam and polyfoam layers.
-An additional polyfoam layer creates a smooth transition between the upper layers and the pocketed coil support core.
-A final layer of polyfoam stabilizes the mattress.
+- What It’s Made Of: Comfort system has memory foam and polyfoam layers.
+An additional polyfoam layer creates a transition between the upper layers and the pocketed coil support core.
+Base layer is polyfoam.

 Scoring & Reviews